Explaining God’s ‘being’ and his relationship

 [Job 34:14-15]

-But when it comes to the “New Testament” (the Jesus bits) the Bible offers much ‘clearer’ explanations of God’s immanence and his transcendent, sustaining nature.
-So, from the New Testament:
+BUT when it comes to the “New Testament” (the Jesus bits) the Bible offers MUCH ‘clearer’ explanations of God’s immanence and his transcendent, sustaining nature.
+So, one example verse from the New Testament:

 God did this so men would seek him